 St. Joseph’s Prep

 Join the coaching staff of Virginia Rowing for six days of training and fun on the Rivanna Reservoir, home of the University of Virginia Rowing teams.

-- Camp size is limited to 24 rowers (and 4 coxswains) in order to ensure a good athlete-to-coach ratio and to provide as individualized a program as possible.
+- Camp size is limited in order to ensure a good athlete-to-coach ratio and to provide as individualized a program as possible.

 - No coaches from outside the UVa program are involved.

 - Each athlete will row both sweep and sculling shells, usually choosing the actual boat they’ll row at each practice.